The Best Foolproof White Sourdough Bread Recipe

 Step 4: Bulk Fermentation

-• Let the dough finish the bulk fermentation.
-The dough should have risen in volume by about 30%, appearing puffy and domed on top.
-It should jiggle slightly when you gently nudge the bowl and feel slightly tacky but not overly sticky to the touch.
-If you tilt your bowl, the dough should be willing to release from the sides – if it's sticking badly and hanging on for dear life, the bulk fermentation likely isn't finished yet.
+1. Let the dough finish the bulk fermentation.
+The dough should have risen in volume and will appear puffy and domed on top.
+It should jiggle like Jell-O when you gently nudge the bowl and feel slightly tacky but not overly sticky to the touch.
+When you look at the sides and bottom of the bowl, you should see tons of bubbles.
+When in doubt, let the dough ferment longer.
+Overproofed dough is tastier than underproofed dough.

-• If your dough has maintained a temperature of 78°-80°F or 25.5-26.6°C up to this point, it will take about 4-5 hours (that timer starts when you mix the starter in your dough).
-Please refer to the bulk fermentation deep dive earlier in this post to help you with this step.
+2. If your dough has maintained a temperature of 78°-80°F or 25.5-26.6°C up to this point, it should take about 4-5 hours (that timer starts when you mix the starter into your dough).
+If the dough has fallen in temperature and is a bit cooler, it will take longer.
+Watch for the visual cues!

 Step 5: Divide and Pre-Shape

-• Using a bench scraper, divide the dough into two pieces.
+1. Using a bench scraper, divide the dough into two pieces (if you cut this recipe in half and are doing one loaf, no need to divide!).
 If you're experiencing any sticking, use a water mister to lightly moisten your surface and bench scraper.

 Step 6: Final Shape